 This is especially true when playing third-party games on Nintendo Switch.
 Doom is perfectly playable on the system, but compared to the other consoles, its framerate is reduced and its textures are quite muddy.

 The Nintendo Switch can display games in two different resolutions, depending on whether or not it is docked.
 If docked and displaying games to a television screen, the Switch can play games at 1080p resolution.
 This is the maximum resolution it is capable of producing, and certain games will not be able to reach this number.
+The new Nintendo Switch Lite system cannot be docked, and can only play games at the standard 720p handheld resolution.

 When played with the Switch’s own screen, the resolution is capped at 720p.
 Given the size of the screen, it is virtually impossible to tell it has been lowered, but the numbers are what they are.
 The system can also hit 60 frames per second in certain games.